Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 2012 was a big watershed year for the Wealthy Affiliate group:

-First, they released the Jaaxy keyword research tool to help WA members find the best keywords to target in the search engines.
+First, they released the Jaaxy keyword research tool to help WA members find the best keyword searches to target in the search engines.

 Then in October 2012: